 Page speed is a ranking factor, so make sure your website loads fast.
 This may include implementing lazy loading or even moving your web hosting.
 Make sure your web pages link to each other – no search engine likes orphan pages – and optimise your site for mobile.

 Another important thing to consider is your site structure.
 Can users move around easily?
 Does your navigation make sense?
-Take another look at it, ask users for feedback or contact an agency to help you out.
+Take another look at it, ask users for feedback or contact an SEO agency to help you out.

 Keywords are the bread and butter of content and SEO.
 You want to optimise blog posts and product descriptions for the right ones with the right intent to maximise your chances of ranking high.